Vail in Colorado: Where to Stay, What to Do, and More

 Where to Eat in Vail

 There’s an endless variety of unique restaurants in Vail.
 From pizza to exquisite French cuisine.
 Our favorite casual restaurant is Blue Moose for pizza.
 The best gelato can be found at Rimini.
-La Tour is our favorite fine dining experience.
+Flame and La Tour is our two favorite fine dining experiences.
 For sushi, Osakis is a real treat.
 Be sure to check out our round up of best Vail restaurants for kids.

 What to Do in Vail